All pieces performed in RSL Graded Music exams fall into one of four categories:

 Benchmarked repertoire and accredited free choice pieces will always be assessed as meeting the required level of demand, while adapted repertoire and non-accredited free choice pieces may be assessed as not meeting the required level of demand.

-Note: these guidelines apply to all RSL music exams, ie.
+Note: these guidelines apply to all RSL graded music exams, ie.

 (all as per the syllabus being examined).